-One of my dad’s favourite sayings was not to sniff what you had not considered eating.
+One of my dad’s favourite sayings was “don’t sniff what you won’t eat”.
 It reminds me of the story of the little trout that disregarded its mother’s warning not to go near a fly, for “that horrid fly is used to hide the sharpness of the hook!”

-There are convictions that prevent making dangerous life decisions.
-Trouble has often been known to sooner or later follow when these healthy convictions are disregarded and other reasons are used to justify changing our minds: sniffing again at food that seemed to have gone off because it looked good or for an uncontrolled appetite may make it enticingly acceptable.
+There are convictions that deter making dangerous life decisions.
+Trouble has often been known to sooner or later follow, when these healthy convictions are disregarded and other reasons are used to justify changing our minds: sniffing again at food that seemed to have gone off because it looked good or for an uncontrolled appetite, may make it acceptable eventually.

 The little trout was young and not so wise, described by the poet as “young and foolish too”, so disregarding the wisdom of old of its aged mother, it ventured out “to see if it were true”.
-Yes, the little trout sniffed what it was not supposed to eat till it convinced itself and in confidence said “I’m sure that’s not a hook!”
+Yes, the little trout sniffed what it was not supposed to eat, till it convinced itself, “I’m sure that’s not a hook!”

 Please don’t sniff what you are sure you shouldn’t eat!